-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-César Aira’s “The Musical Brain” (tr. from the Spanish by Chris Andrews) was originally published in the December 5, 2011 issue of The New Yorker.
+"The Musical Brain" by César Aira translated from the Spanish by Chris Andrews Originally published in the December 5, 2011 issue of The New Yorker.

 This is fantastic!
 I never believed that Aira, one of my favorite authors, would have a short story published in The New Yorker — and certainly The New Yorker is that much better for it.
 Hopefully it will bring him many more readers from the United States.

 I’m very interested in what people think of this story.
 For me, it very much resembled some of his longer works: it begins in one place, setting up our expectations, and then proceeds to take strange detour after strange detour, finally concluding in a single bizarre episode that is completely unexpected, despite any clues we might have.
 Indeed, I felt “The Musical Brain” matches and sometimes exceeds the crazed meanderings in some of Aira’s books.
 Because of this, it’s a fairly good introduction to Aira’s stranger works, like the hilarious The Literary Conference (my review here) and (the to me slightly less enjoyable) The Seamstress in the Wind (my review here).
 For those who are perhaps attracted to Aira’s prose but don’t find the strangeness appealing, I still heartily recommend reading Ghosts (my review here) or An Episode in the Life of a Landscape Painter (my review here); while strange, these two are not quite as strange and are a bit more serious.
 As a sneak peak, the next title New Directions is publishing is Varamo, which I’ll review closer to its publication date early next year; to me Varamo was a bit of a balance between the bizarre and the serious.